 Red Flags to Watch For

-- The “Included” Tax: Some sellers claim the €5 National Park fee is included but never purchase the ticket.
-Demand a physical ticket – rangers do check on the water.
+- ✕ The Included Tax: Some claim the €5 National Park fee is included but do not buy the ticket.
+Demand a physical ticket.

-- The 15-Minute Crawl: Some skippers start the clock while idling in the canal.
-A true 2-hour tour should start when you clear the reeds and hit open water.
+- ✕ The 15 Minute Crawl: Some skippers start the clock while idling in the canal.
+A true tour starts when you hit open water.

 Fair Market Rates